phutruonnttn/yushan-microservices-frontend/README.md

-# Yushan Platform Frontend
+# Yushan Microservices Frontend

-> 🌟 **Frontend application for Yushan Platform** - A gamified web novel reading platform that transforms reading into an engaging, social experience.
+> 🌟 **Frontend application for Yushan Platform (Phase 2 - Microservices)** - A gamified web novel reading platform that transforms reading into an engaging, social experience.

+## 📋 Overview

+This is the frontend for the microservices architecture of Yushan Platform (Phase 2).
+This frontend connects to the API Gateway and communicates with all microservices through the gateway.

 ## 🚀 Tech Stack